nazgarr/Percolation/README.md

 Fill an aggregate with conductive material.
 Once you fill it past 59.3% of its capacity, chances are the aggregate is now a conductor.
 Predict the number of subunits it takes to invoke a biological virus's shell by removing its subunits one by one, and you will find that fragmentation begins after 59.3% of subunit removal.
-The Percolation model is everywhere.
+The Percolation model is [everywhere].(https://en.wikipedia.org/wiki/Percolation_theory)